 The zoo exhibits over 150 native animals, all orphaned, born at the zoo, or rehabilitated pets.
 The enclosures are described by visitors as large, airy and comfortable with natural pens.

-10. ATM Cave At Caves Branch – Actun Tunichil Muknal
+10. Explore The ATM Cave – Actun Tunichil Muknal

 Prospective visitors have heard about this spectacular one day river run, better known as the ATM Cave, that travels for miles underground.
 The Caves Branch River is a unique river that races through the karst foothills of the Maya Mountains in central Belize.